? = ?

 Reuben Alexander Beck was born on the 9th October 1887, at the Marine Barracks, Chatham, Kent.
+He was baptised at the Royal Dockyard Church on the 30th of that month.
 At the time of the 1891 census he was living with his family at 4 Chatham Place, Walmer, Kent, described as a scholar.
 At the next census, in 1901, he was living with his family at 59 Salisbury Road, Chatham.
 Up to the age of 14 he went to the Wesleyan Elementary School in Arden Street, Gillingham, after which, having passed the entrance examination, he went on to the Chatham Dockyard School.
 He entered Chatham Dockyard as an apprentice shipwright on the 10th July 1902; the apprenticeship was for six years.1

 Reuben, or Reub, as he was known, was a very keen sportsman before he married, playing a very good game as goalkeeper for the Dockyard Apprentices football team; on one occasion, playing away at Herne Bay, he came onto the pitch carrying a winger under each arm, to the amusement of the crowd.
 He was a supporter of Gillingham Football Club, and would always attend home games on Saturday afternoons.
 Until his final illness he was a keen cricket enthusiast, and supported the Medway Towns Cricket Club, of which two of his sons became members.
 He was also an active follower of the Kent Cricket Club, and visited every ground in the county to watch the county team play.
 In his youth, he was a familiar sight as anchorman in the Dockyard tug-of-war team.
 He also swam, having learned the hard way by being taken to a large raft moored in the Medway off Chatham Pier and pushed in!2